SagarFLokhande/zipf/README.md

 Zipf's Law states that the most common word in a body of text (example a novel) appears twice as often as the second most common word, thrice as often as the third most common word and so on.
 That is, rank of a word is inversely proportional to the frequency of its occurence.

-This repository of scripts tally the occurences of frequently used words in a novel and then draws a scatter plot to study if Zipf's Law applies.
-The scripts are written in Python and executed at the command line.
-They use argparse, sys, csv, scipy, numpy, pandas and other common Python packages.
+This repository has scripts that tally the occurences of frequently used words in a novel and then draw a scatter plot to study if Zipf's Law applies.
+They are written in Python and executed at the command line.
+Some packages used are: argparse, sys, csv, scipy, numpy, pandas, so please ensure they are intalled before running scripts from this repository.
 Some Unix Shell elements are also used.
 The data is a collection of novels in txt format downloaded from www.gutenberg.org, the famous free e-Library project.
 Further, the scripts verify deviations from Zipf's Law by fitting a curve to the data (a model that uses maximum likelihood estimation).
-The results are included in the repository.
+Resulting log-log plots are included.

 Here is a brief description of what each script does: